Vedhakarthikaa/Equation-Escape-/README.md

 ### Implementation

 #### Installation / Setup
-[To build and run the game manually from source:]
+[To build and run the project manually from source:]

 **Example:**
 ```bash